Delivering on the Internet’s Promise for Global E-Commerce Reach

 Solution

 The use of an in-memory computing platform easily addressed both performance and a majority of their data protection requirements.
-The in-memory speeds they gained for processing transactions was a clear advantage.
+The in-memory speeds they gained for processing transactions were a clear advantage.
 In addition, the fact that data was stored in-memory and not on disk made it easier to deal with the payment card data that flowed through their systems.
 They could not save the highly sensitive data on persistent storage, as that would create an unnecessary attack surface.
-Leveraging in-memory storage instead provided an easy way to process transactions without having the disk-based exposure.
+Leveraging in-memory storage instead provided an easy way to process transactions without having disk-based exposure.

 The team considered two options, Apache Arrow and Hazelcast.
 The tech lead chose Hazelcast because of his prior experience with it, its ease of use, and the fact that it met all of their other requirements better than the alternative.

-The enterprise version of Hazelcast offers the built-in security capabilities that Shift4 needed to safeguard its transaction data.
+The enterprise version of Hazelcast offers the built-in security capabilities that Shift4 needs to safeguard its transaction data.
 This capability was important to Shift4 because they had prior experience with another in-memory technology that proved to be difficult to implement with regard to data security.
 With a suite of security features in Hazelcast, implementing the software into their environment was a much simpler process than if they had to build their own security layer.

 The business continuity capabilities of Hazelcast Enterprise, especially the WAN Replication feature, simplified the effort in creating a zero-downtime system.
-Shift4 uses cross-site replication across data centers in a disaster recovery scenario to ensure uptime, even if a site-wide failure occurred.
+Shift4 uses cross-site replication across data centers in a disaster recovery scenario to ensure uptime, even if a site-wide failure occurs.

-The team showed that with Hazelcast, the development effort seemed to take almost no time at all, so the technology enabled very fast time-to-market.
+The team showed that with Hazelcast, the development effort seemed to take almost no time at all, so the technology-enabled very fast time-to-market.
 The team made it clear to the other stakeholders that Hazelcast was the right technology for them.
 They knew there were many other opportunities for using Hazelcast, as unlike other in-memory technologies, it was more than just a cache.
 It provided interservice communications, executors, maps, queues between processes, event journals, and other data structures that they knew they could use in the future.

 Results